 The driver confirmed us he was going to Arusha.
 The 1,5 hour trip is reasonably comfortable and for only € 1.00 per person we cannot complain.
 The bus is quite high so our bag fits perfectly inside the bus on the baggagerack.

 After one and a half hour in a public bus we arrive at the Arusha busstation, where we immediately get overrun by taxi drivers and people who try to help.
 We walk away from the bus station and then take a taxi in a more quiet street.

-We pick up the other couple and we get some food at a supermarket where we also buy some breakfast.
-Hopefully the rest of our tour is better organised.
+First we pick up the other couple and we get some food at a supermarket where we also buy some breakfast.
+Hopefully the rest of our tour is better organized.

 To get to the Serengeti we drive through the beautiful green Ngorongoro conservation area, a little sneak preview for the day after tomorrow… this looks promising!

 On the flats feel like driving through a dessert on an endless road.
 Our Toyota Landcruiser is very cool and has everything we need.
 Together with the other couple we’re having the best time.

 When we open the rooftop we can easily take pictures of anything we want, beautiful scenery and many close ups are saved in our memory and that of our cameras.

 First camping night

 What a winner, we see three cheetahs eating their catch of the day.
 Unfortunately it’s just a little to far for my camera but we fill in the missing details with our minds.